 All agencies have a responsibility to ensure that their services are non-discriminatory.
-This means that decision-making about the care of a child must give consideration to the child's religion, racial origin, cultural and linguistic background, and any disability.
+This means that decision-making about the care of a child must give consideration to the child's religion, racial origin, cultural and linguistic background, age, sexuality, gender and any disability.